The Greyhound Club of America -- A Short History

 The club has made contributions to various veterinary schools, including Cornell University, The University of Pennsylvania, the Morris Animal Foundation, and others.
 Through its partnership with Purina, the GCA has funded Greyhound-related canine research projects and provided significant funding to the Canine Health Foundation.
 The GCA provides for Greyhounds in need through its donations for Greyhound Rescue.
 Ethical Standards to which all members must subscribe were approved in 1993.

 The first newsletter was started in 1974 and was called “Greyhound Gleanings”, edited by Mrs. Robert Danis.
 “The Newsletter” continues today as a quarterly publication.
 With the help of GCA members, the AKC published two breed videotapes; one is still available, and a breed flyer that the AKC mails to the owners of each new registered Greyhound.
-In 1990 the Club published the classic book "Greyhounds In America", now out of print, to serve as a definitive reference on the breed and to help guide newcomers.
+In 1990 the Club published the classic book “Greyhounds In America”, which has been reprinted and is available here, to serve as a definitive reference on the breed and to help guide newcomers.
 Judges and breeders educational seminars are frequently held in conjunction with specialty shows and at Judges Institutes hosted by the AKC.
 In 1993, the club began offering two new awards, the Versatility Dog and Versatility Dog Excellent Awards to Greyhounds that have achieved titles in conformation, lure coursing, and obedience, tracking or agility.
 An official archive was created in order to preserve the records of both the club and the show Greyhound in the US.